-In our effort to improve communication between parents and school, the Central Lyon Community School District has a telephone/text broadcast system that will enable the school to notify all households/parents within minutes of an emergency or unplanned event such as early dismissal, school cancelation or late start.
+In our effort to improve communication between parents and school, the Central Lyon Community School District is implementing a new telephone/text broadcast system that will enable the school to notify all households/parents within minutes of an emergency or unplanned events such as early dismissal, school cancelation or late start.
 This service will be provided by JMC.
+Central Lyon will continue to report school closings due to snow or weather on KQAD 101.1 FM/800 AM, KIWA 105.3 FM/1550 AM and KELO TV, channel 11.